-Knowing how to do these things is nice.
+Knowing how to do these things is nice, and it's a great start.
 However, there is quite a bit more to body language than posture and shaking hands.

-It isn't necessary to strike up a conversation to make a first impression on others because you'll be judged by the way you look, your posture, your expression, and how you gesture.
+It isn't always necessary to strike up a conversation to make a first impression on others because you'll be judged by the way you look, your posture, your expression, and how you gesture.
 That's why you need to pay close attention to the way you carry yourself and your body language.
-People notice and will judge you by even the subtlest movements.
+People notice and will judge you by even the subtlest movements and facial expressions.
 This is true in both social and professional situations, including job interviews.

 After you shake hands, give hugs, or verbally greet the person or group, you're likely to want to take a seat.
 Look for a chair that provides support for your spine, but if the only seat you can find is a slouchy chair, sit on the edge of it so your feet touch the floor, and you can hold your spine erect.
 Unless the people you are with are extremely close friends, curling up in the chair is inappropriate and may send the signal that you're more into personal comfort than your surroundings.

 It's okay to cross your legs but try not to twist or contort your legs like pretzels.
 That's an awkward position that can make others uncomfortable.
 Ladies, make sure your skirt is long enough to cover the majority of your thigh and doesn't ride up, showing something that needs to stay in hiding.
 Don't wiggle your foot halfway out of your shoe and dangle it from your toe.
 That's inappropriate for all but the most intimate setting.